 Arsenal Street Fire Station No. 1 (1908 – 1992)

-The Arsenal Street fire station would open in August of 1908, a mere five years after the Otis House fire in 1903 which was perhaps the most devastating fire in Watertown since the Great Fire of 1849 which destroyed much of downtown along Arcade, Arsenal, Court Streets and portions of Public Square.
+The Arsenal Street fire station would open in August of 1908, a mere five years after the Otis House fire in 1903, perhaps the most devastating fire in Watertown since the Great Fire of 1849, which destroyed much of downtown along Arcade, Arsenal, Court Streets and portions of Public Square.

-The former Station No. 1, located on Stone Street, had become antiquated like many other fire houses built in its era before heavier equipment, longer ladder trucks and ultimately motorized vehicles, the first being utilized in the city in 1912, became standard equipment.
-Stone Street firemen would relocate to their new dwellings which were deemed the most modern fire station north of Syracuse at the time.
-The former station on Stone Street would be razed within two weeks and the Guilfoyle block would be erected in its place.
+The former Station No. 1, located on Stone Street, had become antiquated like many other firehouses built in its era before heavier equipment, longer ladder trucks, and ultimately motorized vehicles, the first being utilized in the city in 1912, became standard equipment.
+Stone Street firemen would relocate to their new dwellings, which were deemed the most modern fire station north of Syracuse at the time.
+The former station on Stone Street would be razed within two weeks, and the Guilfoyle block would be erected.

 The cost of building both the Arsenal and Lillian Street fire stations would be $40,000.
-Unlike the Stone Street station, the Arsenal Street fire station would have the reserve steamer readily available for service at all times.
-The rooms storing the apparatus would be separate from the horse stalls, making the process of getting either, or both, out in an emergency all the more efficient.
-In fact, when the new station was put to the test its first week, it took all but 13 seconds for the firemen to hitch up and get away.
+Unlike the Stone Street station, the Arsenal Street fire station would always have the reserved steamer readily available for service.
+The rooms storing the apparatus would be separate from the horse stalls, making getting either or both out in an emergency all the more efficient.
+When the new station was put to the test in its first week, it took all but 13 seconds for the firemen to hitch up and get away.

 The Watertown Daily Times would report on the new Arsenal Street fire station approximately one week before it was moved into–